Kuwait silent in noisy sporting neighbourhood – DW – 06/19/2023

 That conservatism did not, according to Simon Chadwick, Professor of Sport and Geopolitical Economy at SKEMA Business School, come out of nowhere but is a result of events in August 1990.
 "The general consensus about Kuwait is that there is a cautiousness and conservative approach to decision-making due to the Iraqi invasion in the early nineties," he said.

-After becoming a proactive proponent of Arab unity after independence from Great Britain in 1961, Kuwait became more inward-looking.
+Once a proactive supporter of Arab unity following its independence from Great Britain in 1961, Kuwait has become more inward-looking.
 "The country has stepped back from the spotlight and is less conspicuous," added Chadwick.

-Kuwait's relatively powerful parliament that governments have to negotiate and deal with can make it more difficult for major projects to get the green light especially compared to governments in Riyadh, Doha and Abu Dhabi.
+Kuwait's relatively powerful parliament, which governments have to negotiate and deal with, can make it more difficult for major projects to get the green light especially compared to governments in Riyadh, Doha and Abu Dhabi.
 "The rulers of such countries have no restrictions whatsoever on what and where to spend and how much," said Al-Sarraf.

-"Kuwait is the only democracy among these countries," he added.
-"The decisions to spend billions on buying sport clubs and paying athletes and football players hundreds of millions of dollars is a complex issue," he added.
+"The decisions to spend billions on buying sports clubs and paying athletes and football players hundreds of millions of dollars is a complex issue," he added.
 “It normally requires parliament's approval, which is not always easy."

-This has also made it more difficult for the country to diversify its economy, which is around 90 percent reliant on oil revenues, a factor that has contributed to the investments made by other countries in the region.
+This has also made it more difficult for the country to diversify its economy, which is around 90% reliant on oil revenues, a factor that has contributed to the investments made by other countries in the region.

 "People in Kuwait are not jealous about what is happening elsewhere but angry at the position we are in now," said Marafi.
 "There are elections almost every year and there are always clashes between the government and parliament and football has been dragged into the political fights."